mxberner/Autodiff-Ocaml/design.md

 ## Mock Use

 The most common application of automatic differentiation is in machine learning libraries.
+Machine learning models, especially neural networks, often have thousands or millions of parameters.
+Symbolic differentiation, which requires generating explicit formulas, becomes highly impractical because it produces unwieldy, large expressions that are expensive to compute and store.

+Auto differentiation, in contrast, computes derivatives at specific points by decomposing functions into sequences of elementary operations (like addition and multiplication) and applying the chain rule.
+This means it avoids generating explicit formulas, reducing computational complexity and memory usage.

-It is specifically used in optimizers that rely heavily on automatic differentiation for efficient gradient computation.
+ It is also heavily used in optimizers that rely on automatic differentiation for efficient gradient computation.

 ```ocaml
 (* example 1 *)